tgvk/elk-bluemix/README.md

 ### Docker Hub

-This image is hosted on Docker Hub at [https://hub.docker.com/r/sebp/elk/](https://hub.docker.com/r/sebp/elk/).
+This image is hosted on Docker Hub at

 ### About

+This image was modified by Jim Conallen from the original image written by [Sébastien Pujadas's](https://pujadas.net).
+It has been modified to be used to work with IBM Bluemix applications and be hosted in IBM Bluemix Docker Containers.
-Written by [Sébastien Pujadas](https://pujadas.net), released under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).
+It remains released under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).